 Julie Stegman, Vice President, Nursing Segment of Health Learning, Research & Practice sees expansive potential for the future of this technology.
-“Virtual reality creates new, immersive learning opportunities so students can enhance their clinical education by practising skills, working in teams, and gaining exposure to the fuller and more complex caseloads that nurses manage in real life, better preparing new nurses for the demands of real-world clinical practice even when they don’t have physical access to clinical practice settings.”
+“Virtual reality creates new, immersive learning opportunities so students can enhance their clinical education by practicing skills, working in teams, and gaining exposure to the fuller and more complex caseloads that nurses manage in real life, better preparing new nurses for the demands of real-world clinical practice even when they don’t have physical access to clinical practice settings.”
 With support from virtual and augmented reality and human-device interfaces, healthcare administrators can use the metaverse to enhance medical training and education.

 Looking ahead to healthcare in 2023